HMS-Core/hms-nearby-demo/NearbyConnection/README.md

 Create an app and enable Nearby Service by referring the [Nearby Service Preparations](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/nearby-service-preparation).
 3. Build the demo.
 To build this demo, please first import the demo to Android Studio (3.X or later).
 Then download the agconnect-services.json file of the app from AppGallery Connect, and add the file to the app directory (\app) of the demo.
 For details, please refer to [Nearby Service Preparations](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/nearby-service-preparation).
-Prepare two Huawei phones, and install the compiled APK by running the adb command to these phones.

 * Getting Started